HaruAtari/programming-practice-for-beginners/src/com/haruatari/task18/Description.md

 # Searching for the most popular posts on the social network.
-Part 2
+Part 3

 Now you noticed that some users creates fake accounts to trick you and have higher chance for winning.
 You decided to allow only your followers to participate in the contest.
-Given that InstaLiter denny unconfirmed users to follow someone, you don't have to worry about participants' confirmation - it's enough to check that they are your followers.
+Given that InstaLiter denys unconfirmed users to follow someone, you don't have to worry about participants' confirmation - it's enough to check that they are your followers.

 You should implement the `Task.findWinners()` method which takes the `Post[] posts` arguments with a